Land In Our Hands

 • Beginning with the successful just transition of the traditional Burns supper, in January 2025 where shop local and healthier alternative Scottish foods were served out for free, to promote the circular economy and agriculture over agribusiness

-• They have begun work on our Herb garden, composting and mushroom growing along with food and water wastage to fertilisers plan
+• They have begun work on our Herb garden, composting and mushroom growing along with food and water wastage to fertilisers plan our wormery has begun and a community sun festival is in the planning stages

 ,